-In a collaboration with Fashion Institute of Technology SAORI Arts NYC provided fabrics created by Japanese weavers with disabilities, which the students incorporated into the clothes they designed.
+In a collaboration with Fashion Institute of Technology SAORI Arts NYC provided fabrics created by Japanese weavers with special needs, which the FIT students incorporated into the clothes they designed.
 The event was held at the Tenri Gallery in Manhattan.
 The work remained available for viewing for 10 days.

 May 13: Japan Society for Asian American Alliance

 Yukako Satone, a SANYC board member made a presentation on SAORI weaving

 July 26 - August 1: SISTER PAT'S KIDS CAMP